Check Out What Whales Are Doing With AT&T - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Someone with a lot of money to spend has taken a bearish stance on AT&T T.
+A whale with a lot of money to spend has taken a noticeably bearish stance on AT&T.

+Looking at options history for AT&T T we detected 23 strange trades.

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!